preslavmihaylov/booknotes/architecture/clean-architecture/part-1/README.md

 ### Eisenhower's Matrix
 ![Image](images/eisenhowers-matrix.png)

-The behavior of the system is in quadrants 1 and 3.
-The architecture is in quadrant 2.
+The behavior of the system is in quadrants 2 (Important, Urgent) and 3 (Unimportant, Urgent).
+The architecture is in quadrant 1 (Important, Not urgent).

-What business developers often make as a mistake is to promote problems in quadrant 3 to quadrant 1.
+What business developers often make as a mistake is to promote problems in quadrant 3 (Unimportant, Urgent) to quadrant 2 (Important, Urgent).
-This way, the important bits of quadrant 2 never get the proper attention.
+This way, the important bits of quadrant 1 (Important, Not urgent) never get the proper attention.

-It is the software developer's job to stress the importance of architecture to the business & prioritize quadrant 2 over quadrant 3.
+It is the software developer's job to stress the importance of architecture to the business & prioritize quadrant 1 (Important, Not urgent) over quadrant 3 (Unimportant, Urgent).

 ### Fight for the architecture
 Fulfilling your duty of emphasizing the importance of architecture to the business is part of your responsibilities as a software developer.